 What is IT asset discovery?

-There are several ways to perform IT asset discovery, depending on the organization’s infrastructure and needs.
-In the next sections, we’ll look at the main approaches and how they complement each other.
+There are multiple ways to approach IT asset discovery, and the right method always depends on the organization’s technical landscape, operational needs, and available resources.
+In the following sections, we’ll explore the most common approaches and how they work together.

 Agent vs. agentless discovery: pros and cons